 Implementation

 We teach the National Curriculum, supported by a clear skills and knowledge progression.
 This ensures that skills and knowledge are built on year by year and sequenced appropriately to maximise learning for all children.
 The aim is for pupils to be able to apply their skills across a range of mediums, safely, and not be restricted to one type of software or device.
-Computing is taught both in timetabled weekly lessons, as well as being embedded across the curriculum.
+Computing is taught both in timetabled weekly blocks, as well as being embedded across the curriculum.
 This ensures children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.
-Teachers use ‘Cocoon’ as a starting point for their lessons, which have a logical path of progression throughout the school.
+Teachers use Kapow as a starting point for their lessons, which have a logical path of progression throughout the school.
 Key concepts are revisited at the beginning of each lesson, but also throughout the learning.
 A use of a variety of software ensures that children are not just learning how to work on one tool, but having to apply these skills and use computational thinking across the curriculum.

 Impact